-If you want to further restrict access your application, you must implement your own authentication layer in front of Google Analytics superProxy or use Google Apps, which allows you to restrict an application to users managed by your domain.
-See the Configuring Your App's Authentication for details.
+If you want to further restrict access your application, you must implement your own authentication layer in front of Google Analytics superProxy or use G Suite, which allows you to restrict an application to users managed by your domain.
+See Configuring Your App's Authentication for details.

 The Google Analytics superProxy helps you save quota by serving reporting data from the cache/datastore.
 However, setting short refresh intervals could still cause you to consume quota quickly.
 To avoid this, make sure you're refreshing queries at a reasonable interval for the type of data being requested.

 The free default quota limits for App Engine applications are generous and will likely be sufficient for most use cases.
 However, you can enable billing to increase or remove the default limits.
 See App Engine Quotas for details.

 The Google Analytics superProxy forum is a discussion group where you can ask questions, share ideas, and get feedback on your awesome projects.

 The Issue Tracker is where you can report and track issues and feature requests for the Google Analytics superProxy.